andavissuse/kynda/README.md

 * (Optional) Script or other executable to pre-process the data bundle (e.g., script to uncompress tarball)
 * List of feature(s) to use for comparison
 * For each feature:
-  * script or other executable that extracts the feature value(s) from a data bundle.
+  * script or other executable that extracts the feature value(s) from a data bundle

 Steps:
 * Run "kynda-setup.sh" to create a project-specific configuration file.  kynda-setup.sh will ask for: